What are the legal requirements to be married in Australia?

 - if you have been married previously, you must show your Divorce Decree Absolute or Death Certificate of your previous spouse.
 The Attorney General's Department website has more information for couples who are about to get married.

-What about a ceremony rehearsal?
+Do I need a wedding ceremony rehearsal?

-What's your fee?
+What's your celebrant fee?

 My service fees are dependant on: the type of ceremony (for example, a commitment ceremony costs less than a marriage ceremony because there are no legal requirements), time of year (peak vs off-peak), location of the wedding (within or outside of the Adelaide metropolitan area) and the complexity of the ceremony (registry style vs full wedding with bridal party, personalised vows, readings, rehearsal etc.).
 Please email me at firstname.lastname@example.org with your ceremony date, time, venue and any other particulars and I can give you an appropriate indication of cost.

-Can we personalise our ceremony content?
+Can we personalise our wedding ceremony content?